 September 14, 2015: PFAS LLC has officially submitted a 40-page Special Report to the Leaders of the United Nations and the European Union. – A Sustainable Solution: A Locally Grown Food & Jobs Creation Program (LGF-JCP) – Created to Feed and Create Jobs for Displaced Persons and Asylum Seekers.
 Urban-Focused Food Hyper-Production with Portable Farms® Aquaponics Systems (utility patent application filed 12/23/2014) – Investment range US$250,000 to US$50,000,000 – Local Semi-skilled Labor Jobs Created under each Funded Program.

-February 2016: PFAS LLC and Concept to Licensing LLC were established as legal entities in the State of Virginia.
+February 2016: PFAS LLC celebrates 8 years in business.
+PFAS LLC and Concept to Licensing LLC were established as legal entities in the State of Virginia.

 Thank you for reading our story and if you have comments or questions, please email us at the address below.